oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

       coherence/coherence
    ```

+   > **Note:** If the Coherence Operator chart version does not have the default
+   > Coherence image as 12.2.1.4, then you will need to set this via `--set coherence.image=your-12.2.1.4-image`.

-   Once the install has completed issue the following command to list the pods:
+   Once the install has completed, issue the following command to list the pods:

    ```bash
    $ kubectl get pods -n sample-coherence-ns